 Last week, I took a look at the Colts' drop rate over the last five years, noting that this year's drop rate was abnormally bad for an uptempo Colts team.
 A big part of that was the young skill players, notably Donnie Avery and T.Y.
 Hilton.

 So, I decided to tackle the problem.
 The only issue is that Pro Football Focus, who I used for the initial piece, only has tracked dropped balls since 2008.
-Fortunately, STATS LLC. has tracked drops since 1992, all available on SportingCharts.com (the only place where the complete lists can be found, and historical data).
+Fortunately, STATS LLC. has tracked drops since 1992, all available on SportingCharts.com (the only place where the complete lists can be found).

 The bad news is that STATS LLC and PFF tend to differ in their interpretation of drops.
 Usually STATS LLC is a bit more lenient on receivers, and generally has a lower drop count (although not always).
 I tend to line up with PFF's interpretation more often, but they don't go back as far and we need uniformity for this study.